Connections-Business-Directory/Connections/README.md

 * TWEAK: Tweak to expiration of cached extension status checks.
 * OTHER: Update EDD-SL Plugin Updater library from 1.6.14 to 1.6.18.
 * TWEAK: Do not subtract the timeout value from time when setting up the last checked property.

-= 8.40.2 04/26/2019 =
-* TWEAK: Update the user agent to match the extension plugin info request.

-= 8.40.1 04/25/2019 =
-* TWEAK: Tweak to expiration of cached extension update checks.
-* DEV: Reverse change to composer.json.

-= 8.40 04/19/2019 =
-* NEW: Add brand font icons and use webpack to process the frontend CSS.
-* NEW: Update the social media icons to use the brandicons.
-* TWEAK: Default image quality should be `82` not `80` to match WP core.
-* TWEAK: Remove the legacy/advanced single entry template option.
-* TWEAK: Suppress the display of the "Custom Fields" metabox by default on new installations matching core WordPress which hide its "Custom Fields" metabox by default unless enabled by the current user.
-* OTHER: Remove the WP REST API shims since they are no longer required as Connections require WP >= 4.7.12 (WP REST API was added in WP 4.7).
-* OTHER: Bump minimum required PHP version to 5.6.20 to match WP 5.2.
-* OTHER: Include the Font Awesome index source maps.
-* OTHER: Start laying the foundation for the font icon picker support for the social network settings.
-* BUG: Ensure the permalink setting for the entry image respects the permalinks setting.
-* DEV: Update `clean-webpack-plugin`.
-* DEV: Manage Chosen and Picturefill 3rd party vendor assets using npm/webpack.
-* DEV: Update Chosen and Picturefill 3rd party vendor asset paths when registering with WP.
-* DEV: Manage Fontawesome and fontIconPicker 3rd party vendor assets using npm/webpack.
-* DEV: Remove npm as project level dependency.
-* DEV: Update the npm autoprefixer dependency.
-* DEV: Update the package.json engine for npm.
-* DEV: Commit the updated package-lock.json file.
-* DEV: Use @wordpress/default as the babel-loader-default.
-* DEV: Match core WordPress autoprefixer config.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)